Quasiclassical theory of vortex states in locally non-centrosymmetric superconductors: application to CeRh$_{2}$As$_{2}$: Discussion and Conclusion

 The measurement of quasiparticle bound states near vortex cores has a long history of use in identifying the structure of order parameters.
 Therefore, it could serve as an experimental probe to verify the superconducting parity transition and find the SCM state.
 Scanning tunneling microscopy-spectroscopy (STM-STS), small-angle neutron scattering (SANS), nuclear magnetic resonance (NMR), and muon spin relaxation ($\mu$SR) measurements are potential methods for accessing the LDOS, the vortex core radius, and the vortex lattice structure.
-Furthermore, the flux flow resistivity measurement can detect the superconducting parity transition and the meron state, since the flux flow reflects the pairing symmetry, the Fermi surface anisotropy and information on vortex bound states~\cite{blatter1994vortices,golosovsky1996high,takaki2002effects,kato2002numerical,kopnin2001theory,kato2000phase,kopnin1997flux,higashi2013field,bardeen1965theory}.
+In particular, the presence or absence of the paramagnetic depairing effect on the LDOS can be directly observed via spin-polarized STM~\cite{wiesendanger2009spin,choi2017switching,wang2021spin}.
+Furthermore, the flux flow resistivity measurement can detect the superconducting parity transition and the meron state, since the flux flow reflects the pairing symmetry, the Fermi surface anisotropy, and information on vortex bound states~\cite{blatter1994vortices,golosovsky1996high,takaki2002effects,kato2002numerical,kopnin2001theory,kato2000phase,kopnin1997flux,higashi2013field,bardeen1965theory}.

 In conclusion, we investigated the vortex states of locally noncentrosymemtric superconductors by employing the quasiclassical theory.
 The phase diagram with multiple superconducting phases was obtained, and in particular, the superconducting parity transition was clarified, including the orbital effect due to the gauge field.
 Then, the spatially-resolved properties of vortices in each superconducting phase were examined, and two noteworthy phenomena were revealed to characterize them: the sudden shrinkage of vortex core radius at the parity transition and the vortex bound states reflecting the microscopic pairing symmetry.
 These results open a way to explore the nature of multiple superconducting phases in $\mathrm{CeRh_2As_2}$.